Indezine Logo

 Do you want to start the numbering on your slides from zero rather than one?
 Or do you want to start it from 6 or 101?
 You can do it, just follow these steps:

-1. Bring up the Header and Footer dialog box (see Figure 6) as explained earlier on this page.
-Make sure that the Slide tab is active and select the Slide number check-box as shown highlighted in red within Figure 6.
-Thereafter, type in the digit within the Starts at box (highlighted in blue within Figure 6), at which you want to start the numbering of your slides.
-You can see in Figure 6 that we have typed 101.
+1. Bring up the Header and Footer dialog box, as shown in Figure 6, below.
+This process has been explained previously on this page.
+Make sure that the Slide tab is active and select the Slide number check-box, as shown highlighted in red within Figure 6.
+Thereafter, type in the digit within the Starts at box, as shown highlighted in blue within Figure 6, at which you want to start the numbering of your slides.
+You can see in Figure 6, that we have typed 101.

 2. Slide number set to start at 101